DrakkoU/PowerBI-Business-Analytics-Portfolio/power_BI_portfolio/Product_Performance/README.md

 Product Performance and Profile - Power BI Dashboard

 Overview
-This single-page dashboard is an interactive diagnostic tool for analyzing the product portfolio.
-It connects high-level profit rankings with detailed trends, key market performance, and strategic unit economics for any product, enabling comprehensive strategic and operational reviews.
+This single page dashboard is an interactive diagnostic tool for analyzing product portfolios.
+It connects high level profit rankings with detailed trends, key market performance, and strategic unit economics for any product, enabling comprehensive strategic and operational insights.

 Business Questions Answered
-The dashboard is engineered to answer four critical business questions:
+The dashboard is engineered to answer three critical business questions:

-1. What Is The Product Profit Growth Over Time?
-2. Which Items Are Producing The Most Profit?
+    Which Items Are Producing The Most Profit?

+    Which Products Are The Most Efficient?

-3. In Which Countries Are The Most Units Sold?
+    In Which Markets Are The Most Units Sold?
-4. What Are The Product's Efficiency and Strategic Profile?

 Dashboard Features and Insights
-The dashboard integrates four coordinated visuals, all synchronized by a master product slicer:
+The dashboard integrates a coordinated set of visuals, controlled by master slicers for Year, Top 5 Highest Demand Markets (Countries), and Item Type.

-1. Product Profit Ranking (Clustered Column Chart)
+1. Product Profit & Unit Economics (Clustered Column & Scatter Plot)

-- Purpose: To identify the top and bottom contributors to overall profit at a glance.
-- Metric: Total Profit by Item Type.
-- Insight: Instantly answers "Which Items Are Producing The Most Profit?" (e.g., Cosmetics leads at ~63B, followed by Household at ~60B).
+    Question Answered: "Which Items Are Producing The Most Profit?"

-2. Profitability Health Trend (Area Chart)
-- Purpose: To assess the stability and trajectory of a product's profit quality over time.
-- Metric: Profit Margin %` trend over the 7-year period.
-- Insight: Answers "What Is The Product's Profit Growth Over Time?" by showing whether a product's margin is improving, stable, or declining, indicating the sustainability of its profitability.
+    Visuals:

+        Clustered Column Chart: Displays Total Profit by Item Type.

+        Supporting Scatter Plot: Analyzes unit economics by plotting Cost per Unit vs. Revenue per Unit.
+Bubble size represents Total Revenue.

+    Insight: Combines high level profit comparison with a detailed view of underlying unit economics for each product.

+2. Unit Efficiency & Profile (Scatter Plot & Matrix)

+    Question Answered: "Which Products Are The Most Efficient?"

+    Visuals:

+        Strategic Efficiency Plot: Visually classifies products by comparing their cost burden to their profit generation, with an indicator of sales velocity.
+	This reveals which products achieve high profits through superior margins versus lower costs.

+        Supporting Matrix: Provides Profit Efficiency Score of items.

+    Insight: Diagnoses the fundamental efficiency and strategic profile of each product by visualizing its cost structure and profitability.

-3. Key Market Analysis (Line Chart)
+3. Key Market Volume Analysis (Line Chart)

-- Purpose: To reveal the geographic markets that drive the highest sales volume for a selected product.
-- Metric: Total Units Sold for the Top 5 Countries.
-- Insight: Directly answers "In Which Countries Are The Most Units Sold?" for the selected item (e.g., Cosmetics top volume market is Greenland, Household's is Honduras).
+    Question Answered: "In Which Countries Are The Most Units Sold?"

-4. Strategic Profile (Scatter Plot)
-- Purpose: To diagnose the fundamental business model and efficiency of each product.
-- Metrics: Cost per Unit vs. Profit (or Margin per Unit), with bubble size representing Total Units Sold.
-- Insight: Answers "What Are The Product's Efficiency and Strategic Profile?" by classifying it as a high-cost premium item, a low-cost volume driver, or another archetype based on its position on the plot.
+    Visual: Line Chart displays high demand markets.

+    Insight: Identifies the top geographic markets driving sales volume for the selected product.

 Interactive Workflow
-A master Item Type slicer controls the page.
-Selecting a product (e.g., "Cosmetics") filters the Area Chart, Line Chart, and Scatter Plot to display coordinated data exclusively for that item.
-The Clustered Column Chart provides the constant ranking context.
-This creates a seamless analytical path from general ranking to specific product diagnosis.
+Master slicers for Year, Country (Top 5 by Units Sold), and Item Type control the page.
+Visual interactions are engineered with specific constraints:

+    The Item Type slicer:

+	- Filters the Key Market Analysis and Unit Efficiency sections.

+	- Button Grid Slicer: Improves visual scan speed and selection clarity. selection color coding by item adds an immediate, intuitive layer of categorical information that a standard slicer lacks.

+	- Integrating Scores on Buttons: This is a data-driven design choice.
+It surfaces a key metric (Item Efficiency Score) directly in the navigation, eliminating the need for the user's eye to jump to a separate matrix.
+It turns the filter mechanism into an information display.

+    The Country slicer, populated by the Top 5 markets from the line chart, provides focused geographic filtering.

+    The Year slicer provides temporal control.

+    Selecting a product column or bubble will cross-filter other visuals to provide a coordinated, in depth diagnostic profile.

+Key Insights:

+    Meat operates on the thinnest margins, with a Cost to Revenue Ratio of 86.44%.

+    Clothes is the most profit efficient category, with a Profit to Revenue Ratio of 67.20%.

+    Cosmetics generates the highest total profit (63.4B), while the lowest producing is Fruits (880M).

+    Cosmetics contributes to 18.46% of total profit.

+    Total profit across the 12 product categories spans from 880M to 63.4B, indicating extreme variance in portfolio performance.

 Technical Implementation

+    Data Model:

-- Data Model: Built on a star schema with a central sales fact table connected to dimensions for Date, Product (Item Type), and Country.
+	Built on a robust, star schema data model, this dashboard utilizes advanced DAX calculations to deliver dynamic metrics for profitability, efficiency, and market analysis.
-- Key DAX Measures: The analysis is powered by custom measures, including:
-    - `Total Profit`
-    - `Profit Margin %`
-    - `Cost per Unit`, `Margin per Unit`
-    - Market concentration logic for Top N countries.
+	The interactivity layer is engineered to ensure fast performance and intuitive drill down from strategic overviews to operational diagnostics.

+    Interactivity:

-- Interactivity: Utilizes slicer-based filtering and visual interactions to ensure all diagnostic visuals respond to the selected product, providing a unified profile.
+	Utilizes slicer based filtering and carefully managed visual interactions to ensure a cohesive analytical flow.

 Sample Insight: Analyzing a Top Performer
-Selecting "Cosmetics" reveals a complete strategic profile:
-- Scale: Confirmed as the #1 profit contributor (~63B).
-- Profit Health: The Profit Margin Area Chart shows whether this leading margin is stable or trending.
+Selecting "Cosmetics" from the Item Type slicer reveals:

+    Profit Scale: Its bar in the column chart shows it generates the highest Total Profit (~63.4B).

-- Key Market: The Line Chart identifies Greenland as its primary volume hub.
+    Key Markets: The line chart highlights its top volume countries.
-- Strategic Profile: The Scatter Plot shows whether its high profit is driven by superior unit economics (high margin per unit) or sheer volume, defining its strategic category.

-This workflow moves from a simple ranking to a deep understanding of why a product is successful and where its potential vulnerabilities or opportunities lie.
+    Efficiency Profile: The efficiency scatter plot positions it based on its Cost-to-Revenue and Profit-to-Revenue ratios.

+    Country Contribution: The country summary card displays a selected country's percentage contribution to Cosmetics' total profit and its efficiency rank within the Cosmetics market.

+This workflow moves from identifying top profit generators to diagnosing their market presence, unit economics, and operational efficiency.

 Files in This Folder

-- Product_Performance.pdf: Static PDF export of the dashboard.
+    Product_Performance.pdf: Static PDF export of the dashboard.

-- screenshots/: Folder containing images demonstrating the interactive layout and the filtered views of specific products.
+    screenshots/: Folder containing images demonstrating the interactive layout and the filtered views of specific products.